Noël Haskins Murphy: Personal life

 Noël Haskins Murphy lived in France from 1920 onward, after she married Frederic Timothy Murphy (1885-1924), brother of Gerald Murphy.
 Frederic, who was seriously wounded during World War I, died on May 23, 1924.
-Haskins Murphy, inconsolable, bought a house in the village of Orgeval, Yvelines, northeast of Paris, not far from the Saint-Germain-en-Laye Old Communal Cemetery where her husband was buried.
+Haskins Murphy, inconsolable, bought a house in the village of Orgeval, Yvelines, northwest of Paris, not far from the Saint-Germain-en-Laye Old Communal Cemetery where her husband was buried.

 In 1931, Janet Flanner fell in love with Noël, whom she called Noeline, and they had a short-lived romance with Flanner spending a lot of time at Orgeval.
 Solita Solano, Flanner's long-time lover, accepted the relationship and was a frequent visitor at Murphy's country house.
 They separated in 1933.
 After Flanner, Solano started a relationship with Elizabeth Jenks Clark; in 1958 the two women moved to Orgeval as well.
 Solano died in 1975 and was buried in Orgeval.

 During World War II, Haskins Murphy served with the Comité Américain de Secours Civil and refused to leave her Orgeval home or her husband's nearby gravesite.
 She was sent by the Nazis to an internment camp in Vittel.